abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/FABL-8_schematic.png)

 ## Heating block
 The heating block was made from aluminum using a computer numerical control (CNC) machine.
 The lid plates and resistor retainer plates were made using a drill press.
+All 2.5mm holes in the heating block were tapped with metric 3mm (M3) tap.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Simple_block_with_threaded_holes.png)

+The thermal breaker and temperature sensor are mounted on the rear of the heating block.
+The thermal breaker mounts using M3 bolts while the tempreature sensor is retained using a small clip made from sheet metal that is secured under a thermal breaker mounting bolt head.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/thermal_breaker.png)

-## Sheet metal block stands
+## Heating block stands
+Stands were made from 1mm thick sheet metal.
+If sheet metal is difficult to source or work with, any kind of block mounting stand could be fabricated as long as it can withstand a constant 65oC.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/block_stands.png)